aaronperry-dev/scripts/README.md

 Random (and perhaps useful) scripts live in the repo ⬆️

-Random (and also perhaps useful) one-liners live here ⬇️
+Various (and also perhaps useful) one-liners live here ⬇️

 **Reproject and reinterpolate a GRIB2 file using another grib2 file:**
 ```